 - Medicare Part B Penalty: If you don’t sign up for Part B when you’re first eligible, your monthly premium may increase by 10% for each 12-month period you were eligible but didn’t enroll.
 You’ll pay this higher premium for as long as you have Part B.

-- Medicare Part D Penalty: If you don’t enroll in a Medicare Part D prescription drug plan when you’re first eligible and go without creditable prescription drug coverage for 63 days or more, you may pay a late enrollment penalty.
-This penalty is calculated based on the number of months you went without coverage.
+- Medicare Part D Penalty: If you don’t enroll in a Medicare Part D prescription drug plan when you’re first eligible and go without creditable drug coverage for 63 days or more, you may pay a penalty based on the number of months you went without coverage.

 How to Avoid Late Enrollment Penalties